gruntjs/grunt-contrib-stylus/docs/stylus-options.md

 Type: `Boolean`
 Default: `false`

-When including a css file in your app.styl by using @import "style.css", by default it will not include the full script, use `true` to compile into one script.
+When including a css file in your app.styl by using `@import "style.css"`, by default it will not include the full script, use `true` to compile into one script.
 ( **NOTICE:** the object key contains a space `"include css"` )

 ## [resolve url](http://stylus.github.io/stylus/docs/executable.html#resolving-relative-urls-inside-imports)